 There are a million ways to make this autumn art project work for kids of any age, skill-level, or interest, so hang around (tehe) until the end for some modified bendable bat ideas!

-To make your own bendable bat sculpture you’ll need:
+To make your own bendable bats and sculpture you’ll need:

 Sheetof watercolor paper or white cardstock

 - Watercolors, pastels, or other supplies to color your bat